StevenPorterFiserv/tenants-doc/faq.md

 * How can Tenants administer the GitHub repository?
    * Initially Tenant team will only have maintainer access.
-Once everything is more content within Tenant repo, Tenant Advocate should provide        githb repo admin access to Tenant Team maintainer.
+Once everything is more content within Tenant repo, Tenant Advocate should provide        github repo admin access to Tenant Team maintainer.

 * How do Tenants get access to Prism Mock server and make them work?